vincentqb/CU-NARC/index.md

  - their own research,
  - a topic of interest including classical papers in the field, and
  - a recent article of interest.
-If you are interested in joining us please email the (organizers)[].
+If you are interested in joining us please email the [organizers] (mailto:kyle.mandli@columbia.edu).

 ## Suggested Topics